bitesaitzz/quickcloud/README.md

 ## Architecture

+The project follows a Service-Oriented Architecture (SOA), where each service is responsible for a distinct business capability.
+Communication between services is handled asynchronously via RabbitMQ.

-The project consists of three microservices:
+The system consists of the following services:

 - **Cloud Service**: The main service that handles data storage and access logic.
 - **Notification Service**: A service for sending access codes to users via email (with future support for Telegram notifications).